IdeasClinicUWaterloo/InnovationChallange_Guides/Dashboard/GUIDE.md

 ## 2. Communicating with the Arduino
 All communication is done via the Serial port.
 You can view the serial port using your Arduino IDE by going to tools -> serial monitor from the menu at the top.
 You can also open it up as a graph view by opening the serial plotter in the same menu.
 Whenever there is a Serial.print() or Serial.println() command in the Arduino code, that information should show up in your serial monitor.

+#### Baud Rate
+Any test code that uses the serial port runs a setup function to initialize the code settings.
+Serial.begin() initializes the Serial Monitor baud rate.
+Whatever number is initialized in the Setup() function must match the baud rate value in the Serial Monitor.
+Most of the time, your IDE will change it automatically, but it is important to check if things are not working.

 #### Arduino Code
 * As well, the Arduino can read and respond to information sent to it from the serial port.
 * [Code to respond to serial inputs wrapped with <>, ex. < message >](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/blob/main/Dashboard/Arduino_Code/Serial_Communication/SerialReader/SerialReader.ino)